Evolving-AI-Lab/synthesizing/README.md

 <p align="center">
     <img src="examples/example4.jpg" width=500px>
 </p>
 <p align="center"><i>Visualizations of hidden neurons at layer 5 of DeepScene DNN.
-From left to right are units that are semantically labeled by humans as:  </i></p>
+From left to right are units that are semantically labeled by humans as: lighthouse, building, bookcase, food, and painting </i></p>

-* This result matches the conclusion that object detectors emerge in a DNN trained to classify images of places [2].
+* This result matches the conclusion that object detectors automatically emerge in a DNN trained to classify images of places [2].
 See Fig. 6 in [our paper](http://arxiv.org/abs/1605.09304) for more comparison between these images and visualizations produced by [2].

 ## Licenses
 Note that the code in this repository is licensed under MIT License, but, the pre-trained models used by the code have their own licenses.
 Please carefully check them before use.